exu-g/Zabbix-template-for-Uptime-Kuma/README.md

 HTTP is using for Uptime Kuma monitoring.

-The template is developed for monitoring state and latenct of all Uptime Kuma monitors:
+This template is developed for monitoring state and latenct of all Uptime Kuma monitors:
 * Monitor state
 * Monitor latency